 The Federal Reserve System Community Development Research Conference is a biennial event that brings together researchers, policymakers, and practitioners to discuss important issues facing individuals and their communities.

-The conference will explore the latest research on strategies to renew the promise of the middle class including:
+The 2019 conference, which convened May 9-10 at the Marriott Marquis hotel in Washington, D.C., explored the latest research on strategies to renew the promise of the middle class including:

 • emerging trends in education, labor practices, entrepreneurship, housing, credit, wealth, indebtedness, and other developments affecting the middle class;

 • policy innovations and legacies that either encourage or discourage the creation of an inclusive middle class;